Fisssch/SoPra_MG_Client/README.md

 The game board displays 25 word cards.
 Players take turns giving hints or guessing and can follow the game progress in real time.

 - Example: Blue Spymaster can enter a hint.
+The spymaster can see which card belongs to which team.
 ![Game Page – Enter Hint](./screenshots/gamepage_blue_spymaster.png)

+- Meanwhile the red spymaster has to wait for his turn.
 ![Game Page – Red spymaster waits for turn.](./screenshots/gamepage_red_spymaster.png)

+- And the blue field operative waits for the hint while not seing which card belongs to which team.
 ![Game Page – Blue field operative waits for a hint](./screenshots/gamepage_blue_fieldoperative.png)